looker-open-source/sdk-codegen/README.md

 ## Generating an API language binding

-By using the yarn/node app included in this project, you now have three steps to generate language bindings:
+By using the yarn/node app included in this project, you now have three steps to legacy language bindings:

 * configure a `looker.ini` file so the specification can be retrieved from your server